-![]() Mike Davis Executive Director, Causeway Asset Management Limited Mike Davis is co-founder and director of Causeway Asset Management, a boutique alternatives asset manager operating in the private debt market, founded in 2002.
+![]() Mike Davis Executive Director, Causeway Asset Management Limited (at time of writing) Mike Davis is co-founder and director of Causeway Asset Management, a boutique alternatives asset manager operating in the private debt market, founded in 2002.
 He has over 30 years experience in the financial services industry.
 He began his career with Deutsche Bank before spending 14 years with Merrill Lynch in a number of roles both in Australia and overseas.
 He was also the chief executive of Tyndall Asset Management.

 MIKE DAVIS | FRIDAY, 17 JAN 2020 With the traditional dominance of banks in the private debt and credit markets declining, combined with an ongoing lower interest rate environment, we are seeing new opportunities arise for investors from a centuries-old, but previously inaccessible ...
 Read more PAGE: 1 |